Ultimate guide to making more money as an electrician

 Smart systems installation

-You could also eventually do more niche electrical industry work, like becoming an avionics, maritime, solar energy, or substation electrician.
+You could also eventually do more niche electrician work, like becoming an avionics, maritime, solar energy, or substation electrician.

 4. Take continuing education courses